eleda77/eleda77.github.io/docs/vocab_list.md

 **Most Painful-Looking:** crwth

 ### A {#header-title-1}
+**aardwolf** - a nocturnal black-striped African mammal of the hyena family, feeding mainly on termites

 **abbatoir** - a slaughterhouse

 **abrade** - scrape or wear away by friction or erosion